Kirchner in court days before assuming Argentine vice-presidency

 Buenos Aires (AFP)

-Kirchner, 66, smiled and waved to a group of banner-waving supporters when she arrived at Buenos Aires' Comodoro Py courthouse.
+Kirchner, 66, smiled and waved to a group of banner-waving supporters when she arrived at Buenos Aires's Comodoro Py courthouse for a hearing that lasted four hours.

-Shortly before her appearance, Kirchner denounced her trial as part of a concerted effort to demonize and destroy her.
+Kirchner denounced her trial as part of a "systematic plan" to demonize and destroy her and other Latin American leftist leaders.

-"In Argentina, as in the rest of Latin America, the coordination of the media and the judicial apparatus, with the objective of demonizing and destroying the leaders of popular and democratic governments, has been transformed into a systematic plan," Kirchner wrote on Twitter.
+The media and judicial apparatus in Argentina and the rest of Latin America was working "with the objective of demonizing and destroying the leaders of popular and democratic governments," Kirchner wrote on Twitter.

 She is accused of having favored companies owned by businessman Lazaro Baez in the award of 52 public works contracts worth 46 billion pesos ($1.2 billion) during her presidency and that of her late husband Nestor Kirchner.